pietari-monkkonen/pietari-monkkonen.github.io/sections/index-qsm-direct.md

 ## Basics

 ### Function call
-Foliage is generated on a QSM by calling the function 'generate_foliage_qsm_direct'.
+Foliage is generated on a QSM by calling the function `generate_foliage_qsm_direct`.